 - A third Cub Pack (Redgate) was started in September 1988 with John O’Connor as Leader.

-- The Polaris Patrol were awarded the National Patrol Award.
+- The Polaris Patrol is awarded the National Patrol Award.

 - The Acid Patrol win the Cois Sionna Regional Shield for the first time